Dir: Chad Stahelski

 Although plausibility might hamstring us there.
 The suits made of bulletproof fibre and wigs to withstand bullets, whilst being fun and super-cool makes for very much a Neo in Matrix Reloaded situation.
 The fight scene with Cassian goes on annoyingly long.
 Seeing bullets bouncing off each other and the absurdity of the steps they fall down.
 Too far.
 At least John had the decency to look cut up and bruised; Cassian's tie was still intact for lord's sakes!

 The writing is a little lazy and things revealed themselves too early.
-One example is the obviousness of John and Cassian's grudging respect and admiration (Cassian's fate is undecided) was obvious from the second they appeared together.
+One example is the obviousness of John and Cassian's grudging respect and admiration.
 All through that ludicrously long fight you KNEW it was going to end with the old "Buy you a drink" line.
 It does.

-A factor that is catalysed by this is the services.
+Further example of the creativity lull is the convenience factor.
 Okay, in the first outing we had The Continental, which was cool and subtle, and almost in a funny way, believable.
-However, now we have the whole world set to assist these assassins.
-In every shop, in every town.
+However, now we have the whole world set to assist these assassins; in every shop, in every town there is help to be had.
 The contracting office full of middle-aged secretaries was stretching the "They walk among us" segment of plausible deniability as thin as it gets.

 So is it a bad film?
 No. It is entertaining, well shot, and appeals to the John Wick in all of us.
 It is just becoming less of a thriller and more of a fantasy, and that is not a jibe, it is fact.
 We allow our faith to be tested but John Wick 2, and I suspect 3 and 4 are cashing cheques in one film genre and spending the money in another.